utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/function-reference.md

 ### isFinite

-Returns true if the value input is not infinity, and false otherwise
+Returns true if the value input is not infinity, and false otherwise.

 ``` javascript
 $isFinite( $num: number ) => number